 Helping practices to be their best.

 Regardless of age, gender and life experiences, mental health issues can affect anyone.
-If you are currently struggling with your mental health, your trusted GP is a place to start which can understand the symptoms you are experiencing and help develop treatment options.
+If you are currently struggling with your mental health, your trusted GP is a place to start; they can understand the symptoms you are experiencing and help develop treatment options.

 If you are experiencing mental health issues, asking for help from your GP can majorly improve your situation and begin the process of recovery.

-When visiting you GP for mental health issues, they will assess you current condition and provide personalised and comprehensive advice and treatment options.
-This can range from wellness focused changes such as managing stress, sleep and work/life balance, to the introduction of medication or therapy to help you.
+When visiting your GP for mental health issues, they will assess your current condition and provide personalised and comprehensive advice and treatment options.
+This can range from wellness-focused changes such as managing stress, sleep and work/life balance to the introduction of medication or therapy to help you.

 Common mental health conditions in patients may include:

 - suicide prevention